Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 • Offer Dhoop or Agarbatti.

-• Distribute sweets prepared out of jaggery as Prasad or Bhog to family members after Puja has concluded.
+• Distribute sweets prepared out of jaggery as prasad or Bhog to family members after Puja has concluded.

 • A portion of the Bhog needs to be put in a clean river or pond.